CopernicaMarketingSoftware/Documentation/SMTPeter/en/rest-dsn.md

 }
 ```

-The envelope-address should be an working address on your server, and it
+The envelope-address should be a working address on your server, and it
-helps your deliverability greatly if the envelope domain is aligned with the
+helps your deliverability greatly if the envelope is aligned with the
-from address of the mail.
-So if your from-address is info@example.com, your
+from address.
+So if your from-address is info@*example.com*, your
-envelope address should also be set to something@example.com, using the same
+envelope address should be set to something@*example.com* (using the same
-domain.
-Strictly speaking (and based on your DMARC setting), it often is
+domain).
+Strictly speaking (and based on your DMARC setting), the domains
-sufficient when the envelope address and from address share the same
+do not have to completely the same, and it often sufficient when the envelope
-organizational domain: subdomain1.example.com is thus aligned with
+from address share the same *organizational domain*: subdomain1.example.com
-subdomein2.example.com.
+is thus aligned with subdomein2.example.com.

 By adding the envelope address, you instruct SMTPeter not to track bounces,
 and deliver the delivery status notification messages to your envelope